 - No power issues like the original PoE hat had

 The device can be used to reliably power the Raspberry Pi through PoE.
 The temperature can be monitored and an mPCIe card can be plugged in.
-The optional GNSS module provides a PPS signal to the mPCIe card.
-Combining this with an LRWCCx-MPCIE card and a proper enclosure turns the solution into an LoRaWAN™ gateway.
+The optional GNSS module is connected to the I2C bus of the RPi.
+Combining this with an LRWCCx-MPCIE card and a proper enclosure turns the solution into an LoRaWAN® gateway.

 Wiring Up USB

 USB is not available on the RPi's 40 pin header, if you need USB on the mPCIe port, the following modification is required:

 - Solder the wires of a JST 1.25 mm pigtail as follows to the test pads on the backside of the:

 - 1 Raspberry Pi 3B: 46 to D- on the JST connector and test pad 47 to D+ on the JST connector.

 - 2 Raspberry Pi 4B: 18 to D- on the JST connector and test pad 19 to D+ on the JST connector.

 - Connect the JST connector to the connector designated with 'USB' on the backside.